Vegan Streaming Network Celebrates 19 Telly Awards for Original Programming

 The media industry often follows audience behavior.
 Streaming changed how people watch.
 Social media changed how they discover content.
 Now, specialized networks are changing what they watch.

-Viewers are exploring content that aligns with their interests, whether that is food, lifestyle, or environmental issues.
+Viewers are exploring content that aligns with their interests, whether that is food, lifestyle, or animal or environmental issues.
 Platforms that focus on those areas are growing.
 And recognition is beginning to reflect that growth.

 What once looked like a niche category now looks more like an emerging segment of the broader media ecosystem.